An axiomatic characterization of the Brownian map: Tree gluing and the Brownian map

+Note that (since this information is encoded in the L\'evy net) if the two geodesics from $z_1$ and $z_2$ merge at some distance $t$ from the root (with the geodesic from $z_1$ merging from the left, say) then the corresponding paths in $\wt{S}$ a.s.\ exhibit the same behavior.

+By iterating this, and taking a limit in the obvious way, we obtain a coupling under which the L\'evy nets associated with the $(z_i)$ (i.e., the corresponding countable collection of boundary length processes with attachment point locations) a.s.\ agree {\em precisely} with those corresponding to the $(\wt{z}_i)$.
+Moreover, for each $i$ and $j$, the distance from the root at which the two geodesics merge (and which of the two paths merges from the left) agrees a.s.
+In other words, the planar tree in $S$ formed by taking the union of the geodesics from the $z_i$ is a.s.\ isomorphic to the corresponding tree in $\wt{S}$.
+In fact, we know more than that, since we also know that each L\'evy net in $S$ toward one of the $z_i$ is a.s.\ in homeomorphic correspondence with its counterpart in $\wt{S}$.

-Finally, now that we have coupled an instance of $\tmustwo$ with an instance of $\mustwo$ in such a way that the measures and iterated center net explorations agree, we would like to argue that the distance functions also agree.
-We already know that the distances between points $y_i$ in a countable dense set (sampled i.i.d.\ from $\nu$) and the root can be made to agree on the two sides.
-And we know, by definition of distance on the $\mustwo$ Brownian map side, the distance between any two such points is the infimum over the lengths of continuous paths between those points made by concatenating finitely many distinguished geodesics to the root (recall~\eqref{eqn::circ_distance_time}--\eqref{eqn::bm_distance_inf}).
-This is clearly an {\em upper} bound on the associated length on the $\tmustwo$ side.
+Now, we would like to argue that in this coupling, the distance between any two of the $\wt{z}_i$ in $\wt{S}$ is a.s.\ {\em at most} the Brownian map distance between the corresponding $z_i \in S$.
+By definition of the distance $d$ on the Brownian map side, the distance between any two points in $S$ is the infimum over the lengths of continuous paths between those points made by concatenating arcs, each of which is a segment of a geodesic to the root $x$ (recall~\eqref{eqn::circ_distance_time}--\eqref{eqn::bm_distance_inf}).
+Another way to describe this intuitively is to recall Figure~\ref{fig::lamination_treemaking}, where the $X_t$ and $Y_t$ process are the coordinates of a Brownian snake excursion.
+Let $G$ be the geodesic tree which is the quotient of the graph of $X_t$ that makes two points equivalent if a horizontal green segment connects them.
+Endow $G$ with the obvious metric structure.

-However, it is easy to see on the Brownian map side, that if one conditions on the total area of the surface, then the expected distance between $x$ and $y$ is finite.
-(This follows from the fact that the $\musa$ expectation of the diameter is finite.)
-If we condition on the total area of the surface, then the expected distance from $x$ to $y$ must the same as the expected distance from $y_1$ to $y_2$ when $y_1$ and $y_2$ are chosen uniformly from the overall measure.
-Thus, the one-sided bound described above implies almost sure equality. \end{proof}
+Given a random pair of points $z_1$ and $z_2$ from $\nu$, we can find corresponding points $g_1$ and $g_2$ in $G$.
+Now recall that $d(z_1, z_2)$ is defined as the minimum length of a path in $G$ from $g_1$ to $g_2$ that is allowed to take finitely many ``shortcuts,'' where a shortcut is a step from one point in $G$ to another point in $G$ that corresponds to an equivalent point in the Brownian map.
+In Figure~\ref{fig::lamination_treemaking}, a shortcut can be taken by tracing a vertical red line up to the graph of $C- Y_t$, following a horizontal green line back to another point on the graph of $C-Y_t$, and then following a vertical red line back down.
+Each horizontal segment above the graph of $C-Y_t$ represents a shortcut.